boyuanx/B9lab_Remittance/README.md

 - Make the contract a utility that can be used by David, Emma and anybody with an address
 - Make you, the owner of the contract, take a cut of the Ethers.
 How much?
 Your call.
 Perhaps smaller than what it would cost Alice to deploy the same contract herself
 - Did you degrade safety in the name of adding features?

+# Low Difficulty

+- Did you make sure to have a single source of hashing truth, or do you have 2 different algorithms in Solidity and Javascript that happen to yield same results?

+# Medium Difficulty

+- Did you store supposedly secret information in the contract?
+- Did you understand a private statement a bit too literally?
+- Did you send passwords in the clear too early?
+- Did you cover the game theoretic elements right?
+- Did you prevent sabotage / overwriting?
+- Did you keep off-chain what can be kept off-chain?

+# High Difficulty

+- Did you let passwords be reused?
+- Did you think about miners possibly front-running your users with a competing transaction?
+- When you prevent an action < deadline and the other > deadline, did you actually mean to prevent anything happening at == deadline?

+# Before moving on

+In the next module, you will work on your last small project.
+As previously, we would like you to take your Remittance to a satisfactory level.
+And this level is:

+- Proper Solidity code.
+- Game theoretic situations covered.
+- Hash complexity covered.
+- Reasonable number of unit tests that cover regular situations.